 - 12 ounces fresh ricotta

-- Pomegranate seeds
+- ½ cup pomegranate seeds

 - Flaky salt (such as Maldon) for sprinkling

-- Balsamic glaze
+- Balsamic glaze, for drizzling

-- Slice baguette on the bias into 1/4-inch thick slices and brush with two tablespoons of the olive oil.
+- Slice baguette on the bias into ¼-inch thick slices and brush with two tablespoons of the olive oil.
 Bake until lightly toasted, about 10 minutes.

-Spread some ricotta onto each toast and top with some butternut squash mixture.
+- Spread some ricotta onto each toast and top with some butternut squash mixture.

-Cut butternut squash into cubes of 1/2 inch or smaller so it will cook quickly and evenly.
+- Cut butternut squash into cubes of ½ inch or smaller so it will cook quickly and evenly.